-To add a user to the sample database:
+❖ To add a user to the sample database

-- 1 Connect to the sample database. - 2 Select the Users & Groups folder in the left pane. - 3 In the right pane, double-click Add User.
+- 1. Connect to the sample database. - 2.
+Select the Users & Groups folder in the left pane. - 3.
+Click New User in the toolbar. - 4.
+Follow the instructions in the User Creation wizard, naming the new user Sandy, and using the name Sandy as the password.
+Leave the rest of the settings at their default values.

-The User Creation wizard appears.